Social and Behavioral Sciences

 Students should complete the necessary paperwork so that the counseling concentration appears on their MaineStreet academic plan.

 Students who wish to earn the Maine MHRT/C (Mental Health Rehabilitation Technician - Community) certificate should inform their advisor as early as possible.
+There are three levels of certification.

 - All graduates of the SBS program are eligible for the MHRT/C Provisional Level A.